 Context variables are defined separately for each piece of custom content.
 You can have multiple context variables per custom bullet.

-Adding a context variable - The menu to the right of a custom bullet will reveal an option called context.
+Adding a context variable - The menu to the right of a custom bullet will reveal an option called "set context."
 From there you can "add context".
 Name the context variable and define the associated function.
 After you save the context variable, you will see it in the dimension value dropdowns for any function you add to your custom content.

 Special Note on Drilldown Sections